tidbcloud/terraform-provider-tidbcloud/README.md

   }
   ```

   The `connection_strings` will be generated after the cluster is available.
-If you find the output is empty, you can execute the `terraform apply --auto-approve` again to refresh the state of cluster.
+If you find the output is empty, you can execute the `terraform refersh` to refresh the state of cluster.

 ## User Guide